 For example, if the sales department has a goal of increasing sales by 10%, costs associated with the increased sales (additional marketing materials, travel, entertainment) should be incorporated into that budget.

 Every organization, whether they are for-profit or not-for-profit, should have a targeted profit margin.
 Profit margins allow for returns for the business owner or investors.

 Not-for-profit organizations use their profit margins to reinvest into the facilities and development of the organization.
 Profits are important for all organizations and healthy profit margins are a strong indicator of the strength of an organization.

 The governing board, president, owner or head of the organization should approve the budget and keep current with budget performance.
 Again, similar to your personal finances, the owner should be reviewing monthly financial statements for the following reasons.

-Good budgeting processes can help develop and advance an organization, while sloppy budgeting and monitoring of budgets can blindside an organization and affect the long-term viability of an organization.
+Good budgeting processes can help develop and advance an organization, while sloppy budgeting and monitoring of budgets can blindside an organization and affect its long-term financial health and viability.

 Finally, without customers, there are no revenues to budget.
 For this reason, strategic plans and budgets should be targeted at one thing and one thing only – the customer.